omahs/starksheet-monorepo/packages/starksheet-cairo/README.md

 The project uses plain python for compiling, testing and deploying the contracts.
 The project uses [poetry](https://python-poetry.org/) for dependencies management.
-Installation should be as straight forward as:
+Installation should be as straightforward as:

 ```bash
 poetry install